PHI-base/canto-config/README.md

-# config
+# PHI-Canto configuration
-Storing configuration and data for PHI-Canto
+This repository stores configuration files and other data that is specific to PHI-Canto.